ALongLi/ant-design-zero/README.md

 <div align="center">

-A starting point for new web applications with react, typescript, vite and ant-design.
+A starting point for new web applications with React, Typescript, Vite and Ant Design.

 </div>